India's sugar exports touch 4.25 million tonnes so far this year: AISTA | Headlines

 AISTA has already written to the ports from where major sugar exports are taking place to give priority to vessels for sugar exports on lines of Hazira ports, it said and added the Union Food Ministry may also take up the matter with Shipping and Commerce ministries in this regard.

-The international sugar prices have softened a little as expectation of rains in Brazil has brightened the chances of rise in sugar production, it said.
+The international sugar prices have softened a little as the expectation of rains in Brazil has brightened the chances of a rise in sugar production, it said.

 AISTA said the sugar export without subsidy has started and about 2 lakh tonnes has been traded so far.

-AISTA has revised sugar production to 35 million tonnes for the 2020-21 marketing year from earlier projections of 29.9 million tonnes.
-Consumption will be pegged at 25.5 million tonnes.
+AISTA has estimated sugar production at 30.5 million tonnes for the 2020-21 marketing year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)